liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/00-themes-intro.markdown

 You'll learn these things:

 - [Developing Themes](/docs/7-2/frameworks/-/knowledge_base/f/developing-themes):
-  Learn how to use @product@'s tools and features to develop your theme.
+  Learn how to use @sharepoint@'s tools and features to develop your theme.
 - [Extending Themes](/docs/7-2/frameworks/-/knowledge_base/f/extending-themes):
-  Learn how to use @product@'s theme extension mechanisms and features to add to your theme.
+  Learn how to use @sharepoint@'s theme extension mechanisms and features to add to your theme.

 Themes use the standard components (CSS, JS, and HTML) along with FreeMarker